JyvanXB8V/JyvanXB8V/README.md

 College Student
 ---------------

-I am currently a first-year Bachelor of Science in Information Technology student at Rizal Technological University.
+I am currently a second-year Bachelor of Science in Information Technology student at Rizal Technological University.
 I graduated senior high school with a strand in computer systems servicing.

 * 🌍  I'm based in Metro Manila, Philippines
 * ✉️  You can contact me at [jyleflores07@gmail.com](mailto:jyleflores07@gmail.com)